integritystl/alberici-kienlen/README.md

 ## Overview

 This is a WordPress site for Alberici Kienlan Constructors.
-It's built so that we can use it on more than 1 site.
-The other site this is built for is Hillsdale Fabricators.

-Because this repo is used on more than 1 site, you'll occasionally need to pull content data from one or the other.
-Saving a profile in Migrate DB Pro for each site helps speed this up a bit.

 ## :money_with_wings: Working with Code